Beef

 • 4 pieces osso buco (shank steaks)

-• Lucky Cajun Black Beard's Smoke seasoning
+• Fresh ground Lucky Cajun Black Beard's Smoke seasoning

 • 3 oz hardwood-smoked bacon ends